NSC TV Florianópolis: Digital television

 Due to the floods in Santa Catarina, digital television in Florianópolis, which was to be inaugurated on November 25, 2008, had its launch postponed to February 5, 2009, in a special session at the Legislative Assembly of Santa Catarina.
 Jornal do Almoço on February 6, a special about the new technology, was the first local production to be broadcast in high definition.

 Transition to digital signal

 The station turned off its analog signal, over VHF channel 12, on February 28, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 34, using PSIP to display NSC TV Florianópolis' virtual channel as 12 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 34, using virtual channel 12.